The Frog and the Condor

 Not far from the frog, and feeling just as sad, was a girl who lived in a vulture's cave even higher up in a mountain.
 Not by her choice did she live there, for the girl was a prisoner.
 She had been a shepherdess in her happy livelihood when a condor - a giant vulture with wing spans over 10 feet - had plucked her away and carried her back to its nest high up in the rocky cliff.
 Every day she had to work hard.
 The condor brought back its prey, dead vicunas (those are animals in the llama family), and she had to beat the vicuna skins into rugs for the cave nest and into blankets.
 She also had to prepare huge meals to satisfy the voracious appetite of the condor.
 She dare not even leave the cave even for a moment, for the condor could see her from very far away and swoop down in a moment's time.
 Who knows what it would do?

 Sometimes the little frog watched the condor sail high in the air and swoop down for its prey.
 To the frog, the condor was a marvel to behold.
 Indeed, between its wingspan and weight, the condor of the Andes Mountains is the largest flying bird in the world.
 One day, the frog decided followed the condor home.
 The frog could walk well enough even with her too-long leg, and before long reached the high mountain cave of the condor.
 There she overheard this conversation-

 "So - did you beat the new vicuna skins to add to my bed?"

 "And where is my dinner?"

-“It’s ready for you, sir.
-Now please, may I go to the stream to wash my clothes?”
+"No worries, it's all ready.
+Now I really need to go to the stream to wash my clothes."

 "Absolutely not!
 Do you take me for a fool?
 You would try to escape!"